 John Darby, a New Zealand land planner and golf architect, routed Jack's Point from a valley clubhouse up onto a plateau and down again to offer sterling views of Lake Wakatipu and the mile-high Remarkables Mountains.
 Many have likened Jack's Point opening uphill holes to those of Gullane in Scotland.
-But Darius Oliver of Golf Digest Australia is less enamored, writing: "Darby decided to attack the hills and get his holes as quickly and as close to the [lake] edge as he possibly could.
+But Australian writer and course designer Darius Oliver is less enamored, writing: "Darby decided to attack the hills and get his holes as quickly and as close to the [lake] edge as he possibly could.
 The result is at times an awkward mix of quite spectacular golf with some difficult uphill and downhill slogs."
 Our ranking would suggest Oliver's is the minority opinion.

 Charles Hunter (1876), Sir Guy Campbell (1948)

 To reach Machrihanish, Old Tom Morris needed a train, a steamboat and a long carriage ride.
 Visitors today have to resort to much the same mode, so remote is Machrihanish, on the southern end of Scotland's Kintyre Peninsula.
 It's a journey rewarded, from one of the game’s greatest opening tee shots, which the bold will carry over a beach and Atlantic tide on the left, to the remainder of the links in some of the most rugged dunes known to links golf.

 Ho Tram, Vietnam

 Greg Norman (2014)

 6,855 yards, par 71

 2015 Khalid Redza/Asian Tour/Getty Images